Towards Cross-Table Masked Pretraining for Web Data Mining: Experiments

-Previous research ~\cite{he2022masked} has suggested that a higher mask rate is required to achieve better performance in masked image modeling tasks, whereas a lower mask rate is sufficient for masked language modeling tasks.
-In this experiment, we further investigate the impact of mask rates on masked table modeling tasks, as shown in Figure~\ref{fig:mask}.
-We found that the model has high performance between 30\% and 50\%, with an excessively high mask rate leading to a steep descent, while an excessively low mask rate leads to a more moderate descent.
-We analyze that table data exhibits high information density, where a change in a single feature value can significantly alter the meaning of a sample.
-So too high a mask rate will cause the model to have difficulty in learning the correct feature relationships.
+Previous research ~\cite{he2022masked} has suggested that a higher masking ratio is required to achieve better performance in \textit{masked image modeling}, whereas a lower masking ratio is sufficient for \textit{masked language modeling}.
+In this experiment, we further investigate the impact of masking ratio on prompt Masked Table Modeling (pMTM), as shown in the right subplot of Figure~\ref{Fig:mask_ratio}.
+We found that the model has high performance between 30\% and 50\%, with an excessively high masking ratio leading to a steep descent.
+We analyze that tabular data exhibits high information density, where a change in a single feature value can significantly alter the meaning of a sample.
+So excessive masking ratio hinders the model from correct accurate feature relationships.